-Manchester showed its spirit as tens of thousands of people took part in a major athletics event in the city over the weekend.
+Manchester has shown its spirit again today as tens of thousands of people took part in a major athletics event in the city.

-After giving the event the go-ahead, Greater Manchester Police safeguarded the event with additional security measures.
+After giving the event the go-ahead, Greater Manchester Police safeguarded the event with a number of additional security measures.
 Armed police officers were stationed in and among the 40,000 spectators who lined the streets, the BBC reports.

 Click through the slideshow to your right for some of the most heartwarming and inspiring pictures from the Great Manchester Run that have been shared on Instagram today.